kaiosilveira/hacker-rank-challenges/angry-professor/README.md

                                      n
 ```

-Which, ignoring eventual CPU fluctuations, matches the given time complexity pattern theoretically demonstrated by the code analysis above.
+Which, ignoring eventual CPU fluctuations, matches the given time complexity pattern theoretically demonstrated by the time-complexity analysis above.

 For the full benchmarking code, see [benchmarking.rb](./benchmarking.rb).